ianibo/grails4-schema-per-tenant-test/README.md

 The project runs an [integration test](https://github.com/ianibo/grails4-schema-per-tenant-test/blob/master/sptt/src/integration-test/groovy/sptt/LifecycleSpec.groovy) that dynamically creates two tenants and creates [Widget](https://github.com/ianibo/grails4-schema-per-tenant-test/blob/master/sptt/grails-app/domain/sptt/Widget.groovy) entries for each and checks that they are kept separate.

-I had an issue with needing to force withTransaction in my controller - of course IRL you would probably move this functionality to a service anyway - but it's worth highlighting as something that used to work, and seems not to in G4.

 Comments / suggestions welcome.

 # Running